-The price of corn, Mexico's main staple, fell by 66%, therefore, ejecting at least two million small from their land, because of the lack of profit, and forced to migrate north in search of life-sustaining work.
-NAFTA's model of neoliberal development exploits Mexico's food independence.
-In post-NAFTA Mexico 42% of the food consumed comes in from abroad.
-Following this terrible policy about 22 million Mexicans in a country of approximately 122 million live in food poverty, the number of undocumented immigrants coming to America increased a dramatic 185 percent.
+The price of corn, Mexico's main staple fell by 66% ejecting at least two million small from their land forced to migrate north in the search of lifesustaining work.
+NAFTA's model of neoliberal development stunts Mexico's food independence.
+In post NAFTA Mexico 42% of the food consumed comes in from abroad.
+Following this terrible policy about 22 million Mexicans in a country of about 122 million live in food poverty, the number of undocumented immigrants coming to America increased a dramatic 185 percent.
 NAFTA gave a major boost to Mexican farm exports to the United States, which have tripled since NAFTA's implementation.